DIAGNijmegen/website-content/content/pages/news/202412-website.md

-title: New website for the deparment launched!
+title: New website for the department launched!
 date: 2024-12-01
 description: On December 1, 2024, the new website for the department of Anesthesiology was launched.
 picture: news/champagne.jpg